slime552/All-About-Iconic730/README.md

 - Learned how to make lists
 - Learned how to make tables
 - Learned em and strong tags for bold and emphasized words
+- Learned how to style text with color and font-size
+- Learned how to give the background color